To enable this integration, please contact rezStream Sales at (866) 360-8210 or firstname.lastname@example.org.

 More Details & Frequently Asked Questions

-Question: In Heartland Restaurant, it asks for a "Room Number". rezStream Cloud doesn't have "Room Numbers", so how does that work?
+In Heartland Restaurant, it asks for a "Room Number". rezStream Cloud doesn't have "Room Numbers", so how does that work?

 Answer: In rezStream Cloud, units have both a Short Name (or Abbreviation) and a Name (usually a longer, more descriptive name).
 When entering a value in Heartland Restaurant, you can enter either of these values.
-You must enter the whole name of one or the other to find a match and the search is case-insensitive (so you don't need to worry about upper or lowercase letters if using letters).
+You must enter the full name of one or the other to find a match and the search is case-insensitive (so you don't need to worry about upper or lowercase letters if using letters).

 Answer: When you enter a "Room Number" into Heartland Restaurant, the POS system will make a request to rezStream Cloud to find out what reservation is in that room (unit) right now. rezStream Cloud will search for a reservation with a unit assignment for that room (unit) that is currently checked in.

-Question: Why do I get an "Unable to find room" error in Heartland Restaurant after entering a "Room Number"?
+Why do I get an "Unable to find room" error in Heartland Restaurant after entering a "Room Number"?

-If you receive an "Unable to find room" error in Heartland Restaurant after entering a "Room Number", it is for one of the following reasons:
+Answer: If you receive an "Unable to find room" error in Heartland Restaurant after entering a "Room Number", it is for one of the following reasons:

 - The "Room Number" you entered was invalid or mistyped and it couldn't be found.